HugoSmits/predictiveForecasting/project.md

 After developing and evaluating forecasting models, the next crucial step is deploying them into production environments and integrating them with existing systems.
 This involves:

 - Model Deployment: Implementing the forecasting models in production environments, which may include deploying them to cloud platforms, on-premises servers, or edge devices.
 Ensuring that the deployed models are scalable, reliable, and performant to handle real-time or batch forecasting tasks.
+- Integration with Data Pipelines: Integrating the forecasting models with data pipelines and ETL (Extract, Transform, Load) processes to automate the flow of data from source systems to the forecasting models.
+This involves configuring data ingestion, preprocessing, and transformation steps to prepare input data for the models.

 ### 6. References